arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-setup-license/content.md

 ## Required Hardware and Software

-- Board compatible with the Arduino PLC IDE (Portenta Machine Control or Opta).
+- Board compatible with the Arduino PLC IDE (Portenta Machine Control or Opta™).
 - Arduino PLC IDE ([Official Website](https://www.arduino.cc/pro/software-plc-ide)).
 - If you have a Portenta Machine Control, you will need a unique PLC IDE License key for your device.
 Get your license key [here](https://store.arduino.cc/products/plc-key-portenta-machine-control).
-- If you have an Opta, you do not need any license key to activate your product.
-Go to section __License Activation With Pre-Licensed Products (Opta)__ to know more.
+- If you have an Opta™, you do not need any license key to activate your product.
+Go to section __License Activation With Pre-Licensed Products (Opta™)__ to know more.
 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2](https://www.arduino.cc/en/software), [Arduino Web Editor](https://create.arduino.cc/editor) or any program with a serial monitor in case you need to retrieve the _Hardware-ID_ of your device.

 ***To get the Arduino PLC IDE and the PLC IDE License for your device, please visit the [Arduino software page](https://www.arduino.cc/en/software) and the [store page](https://store.arduino.cc/plc-key-portenta-machine-control).***